 One draw.
 Five games.
 The "Clock" starts after your first draw or win against a FIDE opponent.
 Good luck.

-How are the Pairings determined for Friday's four-round FIDE Rapid Tournament?
+How are the Pairings determined for Friday's four-round FIDE Blitz Tournament?

 The AFO and VOC will be combined into one tournament.
 US Chess ratings will be used to determine the pairings.
 As this is being written we have 39 players and three have a FIDE Rapid rating.
 Also US Chess rated.
 Time control is Game in 15 minutes plus 10 seconds increment.
 Starts at 6:00 PM.